Syed-Amjad-Ali/Bergen-Bysykkel-Weather-Python/README.md

 ## Inspiration and Acknowledgments

 The initial problem framing and directions for this project are inspired by the **BAN400** course at the [Norwegian School of Economics (NHH)](https://www.nhh.no/en/courses/r-programming-for-data-science/).
-The earliest solution to this exam available on GitHub is:
+To my knowledge, the earliest solution to this exam available on GitHub is:

 - [Hoa Nguyen’s Bergen Bysykkel Analysis](https://github.com/hoanguyen18/Bergen-Bysykkel-), which utilized 2021 data and was implemented in R.